The impact of the Large Magellanic Cloud on dark matter direct detection signals: Implications for dark matter direct detection

 For the germanium based experiment, we consider two crystal target designs with different energy thresholds.
 The low energy threshold design is based on the projected high-voltage (HV) detector of the SuperCDMS SNOLAB experiment~\cite{supercdms}.
 We implement an energy range of $[40 - 300]$~eV, with a constant signal efficiency of 85\%, a flat background level of 10 keV$^{-1}$~kg$^{-1}$~days$^{-1}$, and an exposure of $1.6\times10^4$~kg~days~\cite{supercdms, Kahlhoefer:2017ddj}.
 The high energy threshold design has similar features as the iZIP detector of the same experiment with a total exposure of $2.04\times10^4$~kg~days, an energy range of $[3 - 30]$~keV, 1 expected background event, and a flat efficiency of 75\%.
 The exposures considered are expected to be achieved by SuperCDMS after five years of operation~\cite{supercdms}.

 The top panels of figures~\ref{fig:LZ_bestfit_merged} and \ref{fig:supercdms_bestfit} show the exclusion limits at the 90\% CL in the plane of DM mass and spin-independent cross section set by the future xenon and germanium experiments using the local DM velocity distribution at the four representative snapshots in halo 13, respectively.
 These snapshots are: the isolated MW analogue (Iso.), the LMC’s pericenter approach (Peri.), the present day MW-LMC analogue (Pres.), and the future MW-LMC analogue (Fut.).
 The mean and the shaded band in the exclusion limits are obtained from the mean and $1\sigma$ uncertainty band of the halo integrals shown in figure~\ref{fig: halo int response}, respectively.
 The exclusion limit for the isolated MW analogue is shown as the solid black curve, while the exclusion limits for the three other snapshots are shown as solid coloured curves for the MW+LMC distribution and dashed coloured curves for the MW-only distribution.
+For comparison, the exclusion limit assuming the SHM Maxwellian velocity distribution with peak speed of 220~km/s and truncated at the escape speed of 544~km/s from the Galaxy is shown as the solid blue curve.
 To distinguish the effect of the local DM velocity distribution, the local DM density is set to $\rho_\chi=0.3$~GeV/cm$^3$ in all cases\footnote{Since $\rho_\chi$ is a normalization in the event rate, changing its value results in the same upward or downward shift in all the exclusion limits.}, as is commonly adopted in the SHM.
 The bottom panels of the figures show the ratios of the exclusion limits of the MW-only to the MW+LMC distribution for the pericenter, present day, and future snapshots.
 The left panels show the limits and ratios for a large range of DM masses, while the right panels zoom onto the low DM mass region to better visualize the differences at low masses.